 The award recognizes 24 consecutive months of exceeding the national benchmark in seven categories of stroke care.

 Stroke care at Scripps

 Scripps La Jolla and Scripps Encinitas have also been named to the American Heart Association/American Stroke Association’s “Target: Stroke” honor roll for their commitment to and success in improving care for stroke patients.
-Scripps Mercy Hospital was also listed on the honor roll in September of 2013.
+Scripps Mercy Hospital (San Diego and Chula Vista) was also listed on the honor roll in September of 2013.

 The Target: Stroke designation confirms that, at least 50 percent of all eligible ischemic stroke patients received the important clot-busting drug known as intravenous recombinant tissue plasminogen activator (tPA) within 60 minutes of arriving at the hospital.
 The drug is the only approved acute-stroke treatment for clot-related, or ischemic, stroke and has been shown to reduce stroke-related disability.